finite-element/finite-element-course/doc/source/L3_feprobs.rst

    .. math::
       |b(u,v)| \leq |u|_{H^1}|v|_{H^1} \leq \|u\|_{H^1}\|v\|_{H^1}.

+The coercivity constant is independent of `h`, so the approximation is stable.

 Proving the coercivity for the Poisson problem with Dirichlet or partial Dirichlet boundary conditions requires some additional results.
 We start by showing that the divergence theorem also applies